More detail on two of the most popular ways to get involved…

 Essentially we go out (usually on a Saturday morning for a couple of hours) and knock on doors to assist residents with any problems or concerns they might have.
 These can be local, national or international in nature.
 Afterwards, I write back to people on their specific concerns, trying to help where I can.

 The whole process lasts no more than a couple of hours.
-It is a really interesting opportunity to find out what issues, local people are actually interested and even if residents don’t have any concerns they get to know that their MP genuinely is interested in them!
+It is a really interesting opportunity to find out what issues, local people are actually interested and even if residents don’t have any concerns they get to know that I’m interested in hearing from them!

 We usually go for a drink and quick bite to eat in a local pub; there is a real social atmosphere.